The QED of Bernab\'eu-Tarrach sumrule for electric polarizability and its implication for the Lamb shift: Sum rule for the subtraction function

 In \Figref{subtraction}, we show the non-Born part of the VVCS amplitudes as functions of $Q^2$ evaluated through the integrals on the right-hand side of \Eqref{subSR} (left panel) and \Eqref{TLDR} (right panel) using MAID \cite{MAID}.
-Note that, in order to obtain the non-Born part, one has to subtract the non-pole Born part, given in \Eqref{nonpoleBorn}, from $T_L(iQ,Q^2)$.
+In order to obtain the non-Born part, from the above dispersion relations, one has to subtract the non-pole Born parts.
+For $T_L$, it is given by \Eqref{nonpoleBorn}.
 In the case of $T_1(0,Q^2)$ evaluated through \Eqref{subSR}, one has to add \Eqref{nonpoleBorn}.
-At first glance, this might look counterintuitive, since the non-pole Born part of $T_1(\nu,Q^2)$ is given by $T_1(\text{non-pole Born})=-4\pi \al\,F_1^2(Q^2)/M$.
-However, the latter is only relevant when working with the $T_1$ dispersion relation shown in \Eqref{T1DR}.
-In that case, the non-Born part is given by the inelastic part of the dispersion integral with the non-pole Born part, $T_1(\text{non-pole Born})$, subtracted.
-Here, we are using the empirical parametrizations of the nucleon form factors from Ref.~\cite{Bradford:2006yz} In the limit of $Q^2=0$, the $T_L(iQ,Q^2)/4\pi Q^2$ amplitude yields $\alpha_{E1}$, cf.\ \Eqref{LEXTL}, whereas $T_1(0,Q^2)/4\pi Q^2$ yields $\beta_{M1}$.
-Their sum is consistent with the MAID evaluation of the Baldin sumrule shown in \Figref{BT_B_integrals}.
-Besides the data-driven evaluations of the subtractions functions based on the MAID pion-production cross sections, we show the $\chi$PT predictions of the amplitudes and the empirical values of the proton polarizabilities. \onecolumngrid
+At first glance, this might look counterintuitive, since the non-pole Born part of $T_1(\nu,Q^2)$ is given by $T_1(\text{non-pole Born})=-4\pi \al_\mathrm{em}\,F_1^2(Q^2)/M$.
+The difference comes from the mismatch of the non-pole parts in \Eqref{Sieg}: this equality is valid for the full Born amplitudes, but not separately for the pole and non-pole contributions.
+As the result, we have the following expressions for the non-Born parts of the subtraction functions, plotted in \Figref{subtraction}: